Walls of Words

 Nicole Lobdell is a Visiting Assistant Professor of English in 19th-century British literature at DePauw University in Greencastle, IN.

-Affiliate faculty in DePauw’s Honors Program, Global Health Program, the Prindle Institute for Ethics, Women’s, Gender, and Sexuality Studies, and the World Literature Program.
+Affiliate faculty in Women’s, Gender, and Sexuality Studies, World Literature, Global

 2013 PhD, English, University of Georgia